 Phantom pain is often more severe soon after the amputation, then decreases over time.
 Postsurgical desensitizing therapies are available and recommended to reduce pain during initial weight-bearing in the prosthesis.
-For many patients, phantom pain is more common when the prosthesis is not being worn (because the limb and interface have no contact), for example, at night.
-The risk of having this pain is reduced if a spinal anesthetic and a general anesthetic are used during surgery.
+For many patients, phantom pain is more common when the prosthesis is not being worn, for example, at night.
+The risk of having this pain is reduced if both a spinal anesthetic and a general anesthetic are used during surgery.

-There are a number of other, nonpharmacologic therapies that may be added to the treatment plan, among them transcutaneous electrical nerve stimulation (TENS), acupuncture, and spinal cord stimulation.
+Other nonpharmacologic therapies may be tried to relieve the pain, including transcutaneous electrical nerve stimulation (TENS), acupuncture, and spinal cord stimulation.

 Most patients experience phantom sensation, which is the feeling that the amputated part is still present.
 Phantom sensation must not be misinterpreted as phantom pain Phantom pain Over 70% of amputees have postamputation pain in the residual limb, which can severely limit function, impair quality of life, and significantly impede rehabilitation.
 Residual-limb pain should... read more .
 Phantom sensation can be a particular problem with lower limb amputees during nighttime trips to the bathroom.
 They believe their limb is still there and take a step and fall or injure their residual limb.
 A protective device can be worn while sleeping to prevent injury.